Andy Warhol's portraits of trans women will be displayed in London

 A collection of Andy Warhol's New York portraits of transgender women and drag queens will go on display at London's Tate Modern, as part of a new exhibition dedicated to the artist's life and identity.

 Warhol painted 14 African American and Latinx sitters for his 1975 series "Ladies and Gentlemen."
 Among them was pioneering transgender activist Marsha P. Johnson, who was central to the 1969 Stonewall uprising that galvanized the modern LGBTQ rights movement.
-Tate acquired 25 paintings from the series, which will be displayed in their own room during the exhibition.
+Tate is showing 25 paintings from the series, which will be displayed in their own room during the exhibition.

 Some of Warhol's most famous works will also feature in the exhibition, including his 1980 portrait of Debbie Harry and his pop art tribute to Marilyn Monroe, the 1962 "Marilyn Diptych."
 The retrospective's primary focus, however, is Warhol's personal life, including his childhood in Pittsburgh, his sexuality and his Catholic faith.